-What is the second tool in your Homeschool Mama’s Toolbox for Big Emotions?
+What is the second tool in your Homeschool Mom’s Toolbox for Big Emotions?

 We’ll chat about that in Part 2.

-How are we dealing with our homeschool mama’s toolbox to address big emotions, specifically, our thoughts?
+How are we dealing with our homeschool mom’s toolbox to address big emotions, specifically, our thoughts?

 Your brain and your thoughts are significantly underrated tools.

-We can influence our thoughts, and good things, because our thoughts define our reality, but we don’t have to have our reality be defined by our unhelpful thoughts.
+We can influence our thoughts, and good things because our thoughts define our reality, but we don’t have to have our reality defined by our unhelpful thoughts.

 Hmmm…If this notion is new to you, stop for a minute, sit with me for a moment.